-Campus: means any campus or site owned or operated by USC.
+Campus: means any campus or site owned or operated by the University.

-Corrective action or Controls: action taken to improve USC’s systems or processes to address non-conformance and/or eliminate or reduce risk.
+Corrective action or Controls: action taken to improve the University’s systems or processes to address non-conformance and/or eliminate or reduce risk.

 Critical Incident: An incident that has a risk rating of extreme or high under the University’s Risk Management Framework with a consequence of at least moderate.
 It requires a focused and concerted response and ongoing management by the Organisational Unit Manager in conjunction with the IRT.

 Emergency Planning Committee (EPC): The EPC is established to ensure all applicable legislative requirements are met and sufficient resources (time, finance, equipment and personnel) are provided to enable the development and implementation of emergency (incident) plans in a multi-campus environment.
 This is a requirement of Australian Standard 3745-2010, Planning for emergencies in facilities.
-The EPC has broader planning responsibilities under USC’s protection, resilience and sustainability system.
+The EPC has broader planning responsibilities under the University’s protection, resilience and sustainability system.

 First Aid: Initial treatment for an injury which is normally given by a first aid officer.